 Ingestion of Foreign Bodies in Dogs & Cats

 We all know some dogs are “keen” on getting into things they shouldn’t.
 There are a lot of both man-made and natural substances that can get stuck in the G.I tract.
 Some of the more common items in dogs include socks, balls, the centers of squeaky toys, and even corn on the cob.
 Cats like to eat strings, yarn, rubber bands, and other linear objects like cords from curtains.

-Dogs and cats with G.I tract obstruction will likely have a history of vomiting, not defecating, or only defecating in small amounts.
+Dogs and cats with GI tract obstruction will likely have symptoms of vomiting, not defecating, or only defecating in small amounts.
 They may Lose Appetite eating only the most enticing things or not at all.
 Over just a week to a few weeks, they can lose a significant amount of weight.

 If a foreign body is diagnosed, surgery will likely be recommended to remove it, especially when it appears unlikely that the obstruction will pass on its own.
 In these cases, exploratory surgery is recommended to remove the foreign body.
 With removal, many patients will do well and will return to full function shortly after surgery.